-Choosing a new EPOS system is a big decision that it is important to get right.
+Choosing a new pub EPOS system is a big decision that it is important to get right.
 It is also hard to find the time to research systems whilst running a busy pub.

 Speaking to owners and operators day in day out we can confidently say that every pub or bar is different.
 How you choose to run your bar will be different to the pub down the street.
-You need an EPOS system that recognises and accounts for these differences.
+You need a bar EPOS system that recognises and accounts for these differences.
 This means looking for a few things:

 There should be a good number of customisable options which will allow you to tweak the EPOS set up, making sure it's right for you and the way you operate.